Newborn & Pediatric Hearing Screening Centre

 What Are the Common Infant & Pediatric Hearing Tests?

-Several hearing tests are designed to evaluate a child’s hearing abilities at various stages of development.
-These tests are non-invasive, and provide valuable insights into the child's auditory health.
+Several hearing screenings are designed to evaluate a newborn’s hearing abilities at various stages of development.
+These tests are non-invasive and provide valuable insights into the child's auditory health.

 1. Infant Newborn Screening: OAE Hearing Screening